 Our firm has handled over a dozen slip-and-fall incidents on Bolidt decking on various cruise ships.
 We have consulted with several experts who say that Royal Caribbean needs to replace these decks with reasonably slip-resistant materials.
 They say that Bolidt decking is not safe for use near pools where it is obviously going to get wet.
 Nevertheless, that is exactly where Royal Caribbean and other cruise lines put it.

-Our firm is aware of over one hundred incidents where passengers have suffered slip and falls due to the dangerously slippery nature of these pool decks.
+Our firm is aware of over one hundred incidents where passengers have suffered slip and fall due to the dangerously slippery nature of these pool decks.
 In addition, we are aware of many passenger complaints regarding these dangerous flooring surfaces.
 We tested these surfaces and our test results indicated that the floor was more slippery than ice.
-Needless to say, this surface did not comply with industry standards for slip-resistance.
+Needless to say, this surface did not comply with industry standards for slip resistance.
 It is not a safe surface for use on an exterior pool deck.